Nissan GT-R: 2010 facelift

+2012 update

 Similar to the update in 2009, the car was offered a revision in 2012, for the 2013 model year.
 It featured increased power output of 550 PS at 6,400 rpm and 628 Nm of torque from 3,200 to 5,200 rpm.
-This was achieved by resin intake manifolds reducing air resistance, an enlarged duct for the intercooler, a new exhaust lowering back-pressure and sodium-filled exhaust valves reducing the temperature of the combustion chambers.
-The ECU was also remapped to alter valve timing, and improved air-fuel mixture ratio and ignition.
+This was achieved by revised intake manifolds reducing air resistance, enlarged duct for the intercooler, new exhaust lowering back-pressure, and sodium-filled exhaust valves reducing the temperature of the combustion chambers.
+The ECU was remapped to alter valve timing, and improved air-fuel mixture ratio and ignition.
 A new flywheel housing, retuned suspension setup and revised weight distribution further increased performance and handling.